 A REIT takes money from many investors, pools that money, and invests in real estate that is income-producing.
 In return, the investors who put money into the REIT, share the income produced from the real estate.

-One issue with just investing in real estate is that it isn’t a very liquid asset.
+One issue with investing in real estate is that it isn’t a liquid asset.
 It does, however, offer capital appreciation.

-A REIT is a truly liquid asset.
+A REIT, on the other hand, is a truly liquid asset.
 You can sell your shares in the REIT like you would with a stock or a mutual fund.
 The trade-off to this liquidity is that you don’t get the capital appreciation that comes from owning real estate outright.

 5. Rental Property

-If you want to actually own your own property, one asset producing idea is to purchase a home or apartment that you can in turn rent out to someone else.
+If you want to actually own your own property, one asset producing idea is to purchase a home or apartment that you can rent out to someone else.

 It does require you to have the capital to buy the property, but once it’s rented it can produce a regular stream of income and serve to pay off a mortgage.

 This kind of income-producing asset is much less passive than some other options you might choose.
-It can be lucrative though if you get the right tenant in the property.
+It can certainly be lucrative if you get the right tenant in the property.